nolan-josh/nolan-josh/README.md

 # About:
-AI Developer specializing in high-stakes Computer Vision and Generative AI.
+ML Engineer specializing in high-stakes Computer Vision and Generative AI.
 From researching deep learning models for medical diagnostics to engineering advanced multi-agent security pipelines, I love solving complex problems with machine learning.<br>Currently based in Manchester, UK 🇬🇧 (open to relocating)

 ## What I'm Working On
 * 🏢 **ML Engineer @ Rapiscan Systems:**